CONSTITUTION OF FRIENDS OF THE CARIBBEAN

 b) The advancement of education.

-c) Helping Young People, especially but not exclusively through leisure time activities and educational mentoring, so as to develop their capabilities that they may grow to full maturity as individuals and members of society
+c) Helping Young People, in particular but not exclusively members of the Dual Heritage Community to develop their capabilities that they may grow to full maturity understanding both cultures.

 i.
 For the purpose of carrying out the above objects, the Charity shall have the following powers: –